bachya/Sifttter-Redux/README.md

 Another option is to install the bundled gems to the global gemset:

 ```
-bundle install --global
+$ bundle install --global
 ```

 ## Known Issues

 * Sifttter Redux makes no effort to see if entries already exist in Day One for a particular date.
 This means that if you're not careful, you might end up with duplicate entries.
 A future version will address this.
+* At indeterminiate times (usually when in catch-up mode), Sifttter Redux will upload a file to Day One that Day One fails to read.
+Uncertain of the cause at this stage, but it's happened a few times.

 ## Future Releases

 Some functionality I would like to tackle for future releases:

-* Checking for existing Day One entries on a particular date
 * Interactive cron job installer
 * Verbose mode
 * Automatic gem bundling